Mrs Dotcom speaks on life, love and babies with Kim Dotcom

 In Mrs Dotcom's first ever interview, given 12 days after they married in Coatesville in north Auckland, she spoke openly about meeting and falling in love with the man who the United States portrays as the internet's Dr Evil.

-We met in a stylish bungalow in Coatesville, on a hill above the $30m mansion where Dotcom was arrested during the January 2012 raid.
+We met in a stylish bungalow in Coatesville, on a hill above the $30 million mansion where Dotcom was arrested during the January 2012 raid.
 He lost his rental rights to the mansion but has retained ownership of this house.

 This is where I first met Mona Dotcom in 2012, a few weeks after the FBI-inspired raid.
 Mona, his former wife and mother to his children, sat exactly where Liz Dotcom is seated.